krokedil/afterpay-nordics-for-woocommerce/README.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-AfterPay via Json for WooCommerce is a plugin that extends WooCommerce, allowing you to take payments via AfterPay's new RESTful Json API.
+AfterPay Nordics for WooCommerce is a plugin that extends WooCommerce, allowing you to take payments via AfterPay's new RESTful Json API.

 == Description ==

-With this extension you get access to [AfterPay's](http://www.afterpay.se/en/) three payment methods - Invoice, Part Payment and Account - in Sweden.
+With this extension you get access to [AfterPay's](http://www.afterpay.se/en/) payment methods - Invoice and Part Payment in Sweden & Invoice in Norway.

 = Get started =
-More information on how to get started can be found in the [plugin documentation](http://docs.krokedil.com/documentation/afterpay-via-json-for-woocommerce/).
+More information on how to get started can be found in the [plugin documentation](http://docs.krokedil.com/documentation/afterpay-nordics-for-woocommerce/).

 == Installation ==